Tu carrito está vacío.

 Hardwood with antibacterial properties due to its tannin content.
 Its use is widespread in all areas.

 Emblem of the Mediterranean.
-It presents extraordinary veins.
-Wood scarce, heavy, not very stable and coarse-grained.
+It has extraordinary veins.
+Scarce, heavy, unstable and coarse-grained wood.

 Birch wood